Full Fibre 500

 The appeal of fibre broadband goes beyond faster speeds: it's also more reliable, and in some cases, may work out cheaper than standard connections.
 We've also included a range of fibre broadband deals in this guide – both super and ultrafast fibre.

 Plusnet is known for regularly offering attractive deals, and this is no exception.

 It's currently offering standard broadband (average speed 10Mbps) for £18.99 a month with a 12-month contract.
 If you sign up using Which?
 Switch Broadband, you'll also receive a £65 reward card, which pushes the effective price down to just £13.57 per month.

 Plusnet customers also get access to UK customer service seven days a week and parental internet controls for free.

 These deals typically have average speeds ranging from 35 to 67Mbps and are suited for people who share their connection with others and/or frequently use the internet, whether browsing or streaming a lot of on-demand content.

-These deals are for the heavy internet user and/or very large families who need lots of bandwidth to satisfy everyone.
+These deals are for heavy internet users and/or very large families who need lots of bandwidth to satisfy everyone.
 If you have kids who love gaming or you're set on watching Netflix or BBC iPlayer in 4K, ultrafast is for you.

-This is an attractive deal for those who can access Hyperoptic's full-fibre network: £22.49 a month for average speeds of 150Mbps, with no setup fees.
-As a bonus, Hyperoptic throws in a Free Nokia Hyperhub Router and Free Roku Streaming Stick to binge on your favourite streaming shows.
+This is an attractive deal for those who can access Hyperoptic's full-fibre network: average speeds of 150Mbps, with a £0.00 setup fee.

 It's broadband-only, meaning there's no landline service included, but this can be added on for an additional £2 each month.